Zero waste events

 Whether you’re hosting a conference, open house, business meeting or wedding, waste is an issue.
 It might sound impossible, but with a little planning, you can move toward a Zero Waste Event.

-Our Zero Waste Tools folder includes:
+Our Zero Waste Tools folder includes (from basic to advanced):

 Zero Waste Events Calculator (to help you measure and report your waste diversion)